eclipse-sumo/sumo/docs/web/docs/Definition_of_Vehicles,_Vehicle_Types,_and_Routes.md

 There are [various applications](index.md#data_sources_for_demand_generation) that can be used to define vehicular demand for SUMO from existing input data.
 Traffic demand can also be created and edited visually with [netedit](Netedit/elementsDemand.md).
-All these applications eventualy create XML definitions.
+All these applications eventually create XML definitions.

 Of course it is also possible to define the demand file manually or to edit generated files with a text editor.
 Before starting, it is important to know that